 The High Note trail on Whistler Mountain is the gold standard (with shorter or longer route options to suit a wider variety of hiking ability) but don’t sleep on the interpretive trails on Blackcomb either (the Decker Loop is the most challenging but also the most rewarding).
 Best of all, both mountains offer plenty of beginner and intermediate trails as well.

 The lakes in the Whistler Valley (there are five of ‘em) are very special – pristine, shimmering oases of cool relaxation and soothing perfection.
 There truly is no other community in the province with this many incredible lakes all connected by a car-free, paved trail.

 The easiest way to enjoy a Whistler lake is to simply go there and chill – read a book, stare at the mountains, maybe even have a nap, but be sure to hop in the water too, there’s a definite, unique Whistler joy to swimming in a pristine lake and looking up at snow-capped peaks.

 The other, more adventurous way to experience the lakes is to get out on a paddleboard, kayak, or canoe.
 Paddling across the sparkling blue water is one of those rare activities that merges relaxation and exhilaration (especially if you jump in!) to create the perfect Whistler summer day.
 Lake life forever!

-Strawberry Sake Margaritas at Sushi Village, the Boarder X exhibit at the Squamish Lil’wat Cultural Centre, a burger at Splitz Grill, mountain buggy tours, and the super awesome nighttime fun of Vallea Lumina.
+Strawberry Sake Margaritas at Sushi Village, the Squamish Lil’wat Cultural Centre, a burger at Splitz Grill, mountain buggy tours, and the super awesome nighttime fun of Vallea Lumina.
 Summer is only eight weekends long, get out there, get after it, and make good choices!